Ruturajs29/Ruturajs29/README.md

 <h1 align="center">Hello, World!
 I'm Ruturaj Sutar.</h1>
 <h3 align="center">A passionate Computer Science Student From India</h3>
+---

+## 🙋‍♂️ About Me

+I am a second-year Computer Science and Engineering student at VIT Pune, deeply interested in the convergence of technology and entrepreneurship.
+My enthusiasm lies in exploring innovative startup ideas and staying abreast of emerging tech trends.

+I am captivated by the transformative power of technology to make a significant impact on society.
+My dedication drives me to leverage cutting-edge advancements to address real-world challenges and develop impactful solutions.
+I actively seek opportunities to collaborate, learn, and contribute to projects that push the boundaries of technology.

+Let's connect and explore the endless possibilities together!

+---

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ruturajs29&label=Profile%20views&color=0e75b6&style=flat" alt="ruturajs29" /> </p>